LokiChan69/LokiChan69/README.md

 ## 🧠 About Me

 - 🧑‍💻 Full-Stack Developer with backend focus
-- 🌍 Based in Europe/Moscow
+- 🌍 Based in Asia/Uzbekistan
-- 🧪 Coding in Rust, Python, and Svelte
+- 🧪 Coding in Python, JS, PHP
-- 🛠️ DevOps enthusiast (Docker, K8s, AWS)
 - 📈 Obsessed with performance and clean architecture

 ---